 - Are undergoing chemotherapy, radiotherapy or have done so within the last 4 weeks

-- Take immune-suppressants after organ transplant
+- Take immuno-suppressants after organ transplant

 - Have Addison’s Disease

-- Have current and severe epilepsy
+- Have current and severe Epilepsy

 - Are under 18 years old